mstksg/inCode/copy/entries/monad-plus-1.md

 However, here is a neat one.

-Let's say we are playing a game, where you can lose health by being hit, or gain health by picking up powerups.
+Let's say we are making a game where you can lose health by being hit or gain health by picking up powerups.
 We want to calculate the final health at the end of the game.
-That's easy, just add up all the losses and gains!
+It seems a bit easy: just add up all the losses and gains!
-Unfortunately, it's not so simple --- if your health ever dips below 0, you are dead.
+Unfortunately, it's not so simple --- it needs to be implemented such that if your health ever dips below 0, you are dead.
 Forever.
 No powerups will ever help you.

 Think about how you would implement this normally.
 You might have a state object that stores the current health as well as a flag with the current